reproduce-work/reproduce-work/reproduce/tmp/document/main.md

 At the heart of the `reproduce.work` ecosystem is a commitment to value of structured metadata.
 The primary contribution of the reproduce.work standards framework is its ability to augment published scientific work with a static ledger of structured metadata that facilitates human traceability of results and computational reproducibility.
 This is a simple idea, but it has profound implications for the way that scientific reports are produced and published.

 The concept is visualized in Figure \ref{fig:comp}.
 In this diagram, we communicate several key aspects of the way the `reproduce.work` is envisioned to work.
 One key factor the software tools, starting with the `sci-dev-kit`, which facilitate  reproducible, self-documenting scientific reports.
 The mechanism for verifying reproducibility consists of a set of standards that can be checked and cross referenced depending on aspects of the metadata embedded in the report.

+The nature of the metadata is also represented in Figure \ref{fig:tracked}, which we compare to existing paradigms for scientific development.
+In the current paradigm, scientific computing and publishing are separate processes that some software allow to be integrated for users; however this seemlessness makes it difficult to exactly which data is important for publication and which is incidental.
+In the `tracked` model, the data and code are tracked in a way that allows for easy verification and traceability of reported scientific results with structured metadata.

 <!--%#latex-->
 \begin{figure}[h]